Why engagement, not list size, is the key to growing a healthy email list

 If your email list is comprised of individuals who are consistently marking your emails as spam or who are just flat out not interacting with your content, then you could negatively impact your sender reputation and email deliverability.

-If your recipients aren’t opening or clicking on your emails, if they’re just sitting, ignored, at the bottom of someone’s email, or if they’re bouncing, then service providers like Gmail and Outlook are going to flag your emails as junk—put simply.
+- If your emails are bouncing or your recipients aren’t opening or clicking on your emails, if they’re just sitting, ignored, at the bottom of someone’s email, then service providers like Gmail and Outlook are going to flag your emails as junk.

-And it’s a snowball effect.
-Once these service providers begin to flag your emails as spam, your sender reputation takes a hit, and then no one sees your emails.
+- And it’s a snowball effect.
+Your sender reputation will take a hit once these service providers begin to flag your emails as spam.
+Then no one sees your emails.

 At this point, your list size doesn’t even matter, because even the recipients who might want to receive your content won’t have the chance to.